emilyvertosick/Statistics-Course/docs/01-week1.md

 Install a pre-compiled binary of R for your OS from here by clicking on "Download R for [your operating system]": https://cloud.r-project.org

+Please install R version 4.4.0 or higher, as this will ensure that given code examples will run correctly.

 **RStudio**

 Install RStudio Desktop by selecting the installer for your operating system under "Desktop Version":